Mareliusmoen/varberg-games/README.md

 From Google Fonts the 'Wellfleet' was chosen for it's playful look and easy readability, and the back up if not supported is standard 'monospace'.

 ### Imagery
 Background image is created by me (Marelius Moen) in Adobe Illustrator, the design of the background is inspired by the occean which is a very important part of the coastal-city Varbergs image.
+These visuals add visual interest and enhance the user experience, making the site more engaging and visually appealing.

 ### Wireframes
+Before starting the development of the VBG Games site, wireframes were created to plan and visualize the layout and structure of the different pages.
+These wireframes served as a blueprint for the design process, ensuring a cohesive and user-friendly interface.
 ---

 ## Information Architecture